hhkaos/hhkaos.github.io/docs/about-me/open-culture.md

 Later on, especially after joining the Free Software Office of the University of Granada (2009), led by [@JJMerelo](https://twitter.com/jjmerelo), I understood the importance of sharing code, content, ... openly.
 Since then, **I have tried to continue to share openly as much as I can**, [talking in public](public-speaking) but also sharing online content, like presentations, recordings of talks, code, tutorials, courses, knowledge in forums, audios, images, etc.

 > **Note**: when I joined Esri Inc (~2021), one of my job responsibilities is to train, facilitate and encourage engineers at the company to share more (great) tech content openly.
+That's one of the reasons I added channels blogs, channels, etc accepting contributions to [Educational developers channels](/docs/developers/educational-developers-channels), for those that do not want to start their own blog/channel or want to consider contributing to a third party channel.

 **But things are proven by facts and not by words**, so even though many of those contents have disappeared... as well as the platforms where they were hosted, here I will try to compile things I have been doing: